-- 1.1 Approve the installation of Photovoltaic Panels (PV) on viable Council Properties, as identified in this report, subject to procurement, finance and legal details which are currently progressing. - 1.2 Approve the investment of £1m into the project funded from HRA borrowing. - 1.3 Approve the proposal including the associated financing under the National Prudential Borrowing Framework and include the borrowing requirement in the Council's Treasury Management Strategy.
+- 1.1 Approve the installation of Photovoltaic Panels (PV) on viable Council Properties, as identified in this report, subject to procurement, finance and legal details which are currently progressing. - 1.2 Approve the investment of £1m into the project funded from HRA borrowing. - 1.3 Recommend to Finance and Management Committee that they consider and approve the proposal including the associated financing under the National Prudential Borrowing Framework and include the borrowing requirement in the Council's Treasury Management Strategy.